ssitu/ComfyUI_NestedNodeBuilder/README.md

 - When nesting multiple nodes with widgets like control_after_generate, there can only be one in the resulting nested node.
 - Nested nodes can be nested, but nested nodes containing other nested nodes cannot execute.
 - When converting a seed widget to input and connecting it to a primitive node, the prompt will ignore the control_after_generate widget of the primitive node and yield to the underlying control_after_generate widget of the respective node.
 Can be solved by changing the values to "fixed" before nesting.
 - Can't really nest output nodes such as preview image and save image nodes.
-It works but it won't display the image.
+It works, but it won't display the image.
 You can still see the image if loading the prompt from the history.

+Feel free to open an issue if you find any other problems.

 ## Credits
-Inspired by [this repo by Itdrdata](https://github.com/ltdrdata/ComfyUI-Workflow-Component), check it out if you want something more robust and flexible.
+Inspired by [this repo by ltdrdata](https://github.com/ltdrdata/ComfyUI-Workflow-Component), check it out if you want something more robust and flexible.